localstack/docs/content/en/user-guide/integrations/terraform/index.md

 ### Endpoint Configuration

-Below is a configuration example with additional service endpoints.
-Again, these provider configurations should no longer be required if you use the `tflocal` script (see above).
+Here's a configuration example with additional service endpoints.
+Please note that these provider configurations may not be necessary if you use the `tflocal` script (as described above).
+You can save the following configuration in a file named `provider.tf` and include it in your Terraform configuration.

 ```hcl
 provider "aws" {